-In spite of their fur, animals are not immune to the winter cold, so please bring your pets inside when the temperature drops.
+In spite of their fur, animals are not immune to the winter cold, so please bring your animals inside when the temperature drops.
 Don’t leave them in the cold unsupervised for long periods of time.
 And remember that the wind-chill factor creates colder conditions than what the thermometer indicates.
-Here are some guidelines for protecting your pets during the winter.
+Here are some guidelines for protecting your animals during the winter.

 1. Watch out for antifreeze